 If you’re married, have a mortgage, maybe a kid or two, comfortable, not struggling, then to risk that lifestyle will take a lot more personal convincing.
 We read about these young entrepreneurs who suddenly find themselves millionaires because of a business venture they undertook.
 But for every one of those stories, there are 90 others you won’t read about that failed.
 It’s true, unfortunately.
 90% of business fail within the first 3 or 4 years.

 The secret is preparation and contingency.
 I used the same principles setting up my own company as the one I kept telling others to do.
 Of course, the first step is to have a good idea.
 Have a service or a product that fills a niche.
 Then do a business plan.
 How much will it all cost, including company registration and all the legals and bank set ups and how long can you survive without a steady income?
 That last one is the killer.
 If having your own business means losing 15 kgs because you can’t afford to eat regularly, then it’s possible you made an error of judgement.
 Haha, just kidding.
 I’m sure you’re smarter than that.

 The funny thing about working for yourself is that it’s actually becoming a trend being used by big firms as well.
 How often do you see companies asking if the employee can work remotely, from home?
 Online businesses are ALL run from home unless they are into packaging and transporting.

 The quickest way to go broke in business is having to employ a few people.
 Nobody else in the world has the same passion for your business as you do.
-You can train people to do a good job but teaching them to ‘care’ is a whole new ball game in human motivation.
+You can train people to do a good job.
 The cost of an employee will be 50% of your running costs!
 Remember that.

 Well, I just wanted to introduce myself and pass on a few business ideas that you might like to think about and some plans I will go into more detail in the future.
 I hope you follow my blogs and I will be more than happy to answer any questions you might have as we progress to getting you started in your own business.